fransanityvillareal/fransanityvillareal/README.md

 # 💫 About Me:
 🌟 Aspiring App and Web Developer
-🏛️ Proud BSIT Student at Ateneo De Naga University
+🏛️ BSIT Student at Ateneo De Naga University
 📚 Passionate about learning and problem-solving
 💡 Always dreaming big and turning ideas into reality
 💬 Ask me about my projects or tech journey!